cgibsonmm/The_hub/README.md

 ![Image of Mobile Site](https://res.cloudinary.com/drdk7a56d/image/upload/v1569940129/Screen_Shot_2019-10-01_at_9.10.59_AM_l2s7n1.png)

-### MVP/PostMVP
+### MVP
 - the app will display a list of stories to a landing page based on API return data
 - the user will be able to filter and search for diffrent typs of social media such as videos, tweet or reddit posts
 - the app will have a mobile first responsive design
-- add react-spring and react overdrive for animations and better styling

 ### Post MVP
 - Add a news api to allow for news and social feed
 - Be able to allow users to save prefrences based in local storage
+- Add react-spring and react overdrive for animations and better styling

 ### React Component Hierarchy